gaurayushi/Virtual-Internship/README.md

 "Adapting to different screen sizes, the calculator's responsive layout ensures a consistent and visually pleasing experience on various devices."
 Code Readability:
 "with clean and well-organized JavaScript code, the calculator's functions are modular and easy to understand, promoting maintainability and future development."
+  "usage of event handlers and conditional statement as welll"
 </i></p>
 <br>
 <i>## Technologies Used